 Whether you’re new to Medicare or have used the Original Medicare parts for years, there are some basic facts that you should know before you start the process of comparing quotes to find the best Medicare Supplement plans in 2019.

-Most Popular Medicare Supplement Plans in 2019
+Best Medicare Supplement Plans in 2019

 There are 10 Medicare Supplement plans for 2019, but they aren’t all offered in every state.
 Each plan type is designated by a letter and includes standardized benefits that are established by the federal government to protect consumers.
 The Medigap system is a bit different in Massachusetts, Minnesota, and Wisconsin, so make sure to do some additional research if you live in one of those states.

-The majority of seniors securing Medicare Supplement plans will select Medicare Plan N, F or G. In 2015, nearly 70 percent of Medigap participants selected Medicare Supplement Plan F. Approximately 12 percent selected Medicare Plan N, and close to 10 percent signed up for Medicare Plans G or D. The CSG Actuarial 5th Annual Market Projection released in 2015 identified a trend of increasing popularity for Plans N and G while the majority of seniors continued to select Plan F. This trend is expected to continue through 2020, when a new regulation will restructure the Medigap system.
+The majority of seniors securing the best Medicare Supplement plans will select Medicare Plan N, F or G. In 2015, nearly 70 percent of Medigap participants selected Medicare Supplement Plan F. Approximately 12 percent selected Medicare Plan N, and close to 10 percent signed up for Medicare Plans G or D. The CSG Actuarial 5th Annual Market Projection released in 2015 identified a trend of increasing popularity for Plans N and G while the majority of seniors continued to select Plan F. This trend is expected to continue through 2020, when a new regulation will restructure the Medigap system.

 It’s highly likely that one of these three Medigap plans will suit your medical needs, so let’s take a closer look at the benefits offered by each.

-Medicare Supplement Plan F in 2019
+Best Medicare Supplement Plan F in 2019

-If you want to pay your monthly premium and forget about medical bills, co-pays, and deductibles, you will likely benefit from selecting Medicare Plan F. This is the most comprehensive coverage available today, and it could eliminate all of your medical bills beyond the Medicare Supplemental plan premium.
+If you want to pay your monthly premium and forget about medical bills, co-pays, and deductibles, you will likely benefit from selecting Medicare Plan F. This is the most comprehensive coverage available today, and it could eliminate all of your medical bills beyond the best Medicare Supplemental plan premium.
 Take a look at the benefits included in a Plan F policy:

 - Part A coinsurance